elquespera/nodejs-rss2022-crud-api/README.md

 - `npm run test3` to run all test scenario #3 [^1];

-[^1]: Test scripts must be run alongside an instance of the app.
+[^1]: Test scripts must be run alongside an open instance of the app.